CBS fellowships

 Cedar Creek Summer Fellowships

 Applications are invited from graduate student researchers at any stage of a graduate program.
 Funding is available for up to six summer Fellowships at 25% effort (10 hours per week).
 Requests for half-time appointments will also be considered.
 Graduate Fellows are strongly encouraged to live on-site because this helps build the CCESR research community.
 Free on-site summer housing will be provided to all Graduate Fellows.
-Administered by Cedar Creek Ecosystem Science Reserve.
+Administered by Cedar Creek Ecosystem Science Reserve

-Itasca Director’s Graduate Research Fellowship
+Itasca Graduate Research Fellowship

 Robert Megard, a professor in the Department of Ecology, Evolution and Behavior from 1962 until his retirement in 2006, taught field biology classes and conducted limnology research at Itasca Biological Station and Laboratories.
 Roberta Megard, a former member of the St. Paul City Council, often accompanied him.
 Their fellowship supports graduate students who conduct research at Itasca.
 Administered by the College of Biological Sciences and Itasca Biological Station and Laboratories